konstantindenerz/angular-lazy-loading-modules-different-server/README.md

 3. `npm start` to start the demo.

-    - creates an production build of admin (custom elements bundle) and copies it to the `server/module/admin` Folder.
+    - creates an production build of reporting (custom elements bundle) and copies it to the `server/module/reporting` Folder.
-    - starts the mock api server to provide modules information and admin bundle
+    - starts the mock api server to provide modules information and reporting bundle
     - starts the demo app